-It should also be noted that the Fortran code for ReMKiT1D comes with its own unit test suite, built using the testing framework pFUnit [37], with those test integrated into the GitHub repository, while the Python package is tested using the pytest package.
-In general, the lowest level operators in Fortran, such as individual Derivations and stencils are subjected to unit tests within the Fortran codebase, while higher level I/O routines are mostly covered by integration tests such as the verification tests presented in this section.
-Furthermore, several integration tests of common models are included in the unit test suite of the Fortran codebase.
+It should also be noted that the Fortran code for ReMKiT1D comes with its own unit test suite, built using the testing framework pFUnit[36], with those test integrated into the GitHub repository, while the Python package is tested using the pytest package.
 For more details on these tests see the corresponding repositories.

 Beyond benchmarking, a number of parallel performance/scaling tests have been conducted, and those will also be covered in this section.